12 Fascinating Birds With Red Beaks

 Green Wood Hoopoes feed on various insects and other invertebrates, which they forage for on the ground or in trees.

-They have a long, curved beak that helps them probe into crevices to find food.
-Green Wood Hoopoes also use their beaks to drum on trees as part of their courtship displays.
+Greenwood hoopoes have a curved beak that helps them probe into crevices to find food.
+They also use their beaks to drum on trees as part of their courtship displays.

 Overall, the Green Wood Hoopoe is a fascinating bird with a stunning red beak and a unique personality.